Evaluating Computational Pathology Foundation Models for Prostate Cancer Grading under Distribution Shifts: Results

-The performance of UNI, CONCH and Resnet-IN across different PANDA subsets is compared in Figure~\ref{fig:main_results_uni_conch_resnet-in_kappa}, when utilized as patch-level feature extractors in the three ISUP grade models.
-First, we observe that when models are trained and evaluated on the full PANDA dataset (first column of Figure~\ref{fig:main_results_uni_conch_resnet-in_kappa}), both UNI and CONCH perform well ($0.888\pm0.013$ kappa for UNI with \textit{ABMIL}) and outperform Resnet-IN.
-Similar results are achieved also when ISUP grade models are both trained and evaluated exclusively on data from either Karolinska or Radboud (second and third column of Figure~\ref{fig:main_results_uni_conch_resnet-in_kappa}, respectively).
-However, when models are trained on Radboud data and evaluated on Karolinska data (\textit{Radboud $\rightarrow$ Karolinska} in Figure~\ref{fig:main_results_uni_conch_resnet-in_kappa}), the performance drops drastically ($0.247\pm0.138$ kappa for UNI with \textit{ABMIL}).
-This clear performance drop is observed for all three ISUP grade models, i.e. even when applying kNN directly on top of the foundation model patch-level features.
-When repeating this experiment on subsets with perfectly uniform ISUP grade label distributions (\textit{Radboud-U} and \textit{Radboud-U $\rightarrow$ Karolinska-U} in Figure~\ref{fig:main_results_uni_conch_resnet-in_kappa}), the performance drop from Radboud to Karolinska data is somewhat smaller but still highly significant.
-When models instead are trained and evaluated on Radboud data with left- or right-skewed label distributions (\textit{Radboud-L} and \textit{Radboud-L $\rightarrow$ Radboud-R} in Figure~\ref{fig:main_results_uni_conch_resnet-in_kappa}), there is a consistent but relatively small drop in performance, at least for the \textit{ABMIL} and \textit{Mean Feature} ISUP grade models.
-Figure~\ref{fig:main_results_attmil_mean-pool_knn_kappa} contains the same results as Figure~\ref{fig:main_results_uni_conch_resnet-in_kappa}, but presented in order to enable a direct performance comparison of the three ISUP grade models.
-We observe that \textit{ABMIL} achieves the best performance in most cases across the different PANDA subsets and feature extractors, followed by \textit{Mean Feature} and \textit{kNN}.
-The ranking of the three models is more varied for \textit{Radboud $\rightarrow$ Karolinska} and \textit{Radboud-U $\rightarrow$ Karolinska-U}, but for these cases relatively poor performance is achieved by all three models.
+Figure~\ref{fig:main_results3a_12fms_kappa}~\&~\ref{fig:main_results3b_12fms_kappa} show the performance of all evaluated PFMs across different PANDA subsets, when utilized as patch-level feature extractors in the three ISUP grade models.

+First, we observe that when models are trained and evaluated on the full PANDA dataset (first column of Figure~\ref{fig:main_results3a_12fms_kappa}), all PFMs perform well (e.g., $0.888\pm0.013$ kappa for UNI with \textit{ABMIL}) and clearly outperform Resnet-IN.
+Similar results are achieved also when ISUP grade models are both trained and evaluated exclusively on data from either Karolinska or Radboud (second and third column of Figure~\ref{fig:main_results3a_12fms_kappa}, respectively).
+However, when models are trained on Radboud data and evaluated on Karolinska data (\textit{Radboud $\rightarrow$ Karolinska} in Figure~\ref{fig:main_results3a_12fms_kappa}), the performance drops drastically (e.g., $0.247\pm0.138$ kappa for UNI with \textit{ABMIL}).
+This clear performance drop is observed for all three ISUP grade models, i.e.\ even when applying kNN directly on top of the PFM patch-level features.

+When repeating this experiment on subsets with perfectly uniform ISUP grade label distributions (\textit{Radboud-U} and \textit{Radboud-U $\rightarrow$ Karolinska-U} in Figure~\ref{fig:main_results3b_12fms_kappa}), the performance drop from Radboud to Karolinska data is slightly reduced but remains substantial.
+When models instead are trained and evaluated on Radboud data with left- or right-skewed label distributions (\textit{Radboud-L} and \textit{Radboud-L $\rightarrow$ Radboud-R} in Figure~\ref{fig:main_results3b_12fms_kappa}), there is a consistent but relatively small drop in performance, at least for the \textit{ABMIL} and \textit{Mean Feature} ISUP grade models.
+This indicates that visual domain shift, rather than label imbalance, is the dominant challenge.